Some states, towns skeptical over proposed opioid settlement

 The company and the family did not answer questions Friday about criticism of the settlement proposal, under which Purdue would file for bankruptcy and transform itself into a “public benefit trust corporation.”
 The trust’s profits from drug sales would go to the plaintiffs under the company’s settlement offer.

-Purdue also has been considering filing for bankruptcy protection on its own, an action that would upend the settlement talks involving state attorneys general and lawyers representing nearly local governments around the country.
+Purdue also has been considering filing for bankruptcy protection on its own, an action that would upend the settlement talks involving state attorneys general and lawyers representing local governments around the country.

 Over the past few years, nearly every state and about 2,000 local and tribal governments have sued over the toll of the opioid epidemic.
-Purdue is a defendant in most of the lawsuits and members of the Sackler family are named in several, including lawsuits in Connecticut and Massachusetts.
+Purdue is a defendant in most of the lawsuits and members of the Sackler family are named in several, including lawsuits filed by Connecticut, Massachusetts and Nevada in state courts.

-The federal litigation is being overseen by a judge in Cleveland, who has been pushing for a national settlement before the first trial starts in October.
-That is proving difficult.
+The federal litigation is being overseen by a judge in Cleveland, who has been pushing for a national settlement but also has scheduled the first trial for October.
+Reaching a deal before then is proving difficult.

 As details of Purdue’s settlement offer became public this week, some local government officials said it wasn’t good enough.